 Personal loans migrants and non residents may be able to apply for

-How do personal loans for migrants work?
+How does a personal loan for non residents work?

 If you are on a temporary visa and looking for a loan, the length of the loan will not extend past the length of your visa.
-For example, if you have two years left on a temporary work visa, then you will only be able to secure a two year loan.
+For example, if you have two years left on a temporary work visa, then you will only be able to secure a two-year loan.

-Types of personal loans available for migrants
+Types of personal loans available for non residents

 Migrants or non residents are able to access a few different types of personal loans when they move to New Zealand.
 Depending on the type of visa you hold, your income and your financial situation, you might be able to apply for the following: